-This fireplace has been tested and approved for use with a decorative gas appliance incorporating an automatic shut-off device and complying with the Standard for Decorative Gas Appliances for installation invented fireplaces, ANSI Z21.60 (1991) or American Gas Association draft requirements for Gas-Fired Log Lighters for Wood Burning Fireplaces, Draft No. 4 dated August, 1993.
+This fireplace has been tested and approved for use with a decorative gas appliance incorporating an automatic shut-off device and complying with the Standard for Decorative Gas Appliances for installation in vented fireplaces, ANSI Z21.60 (1991).
 Decorative gas appliances may be installed in these fireplaces.
-Installation must be in accordance with the National Fuel Gas Code, ANSI Z223.1 for compliance with the revised U.L.
+Installation must be in accordance with the national Fuel Gas Code, ANSI Z223.1 for compliance with the revised U.L.
 127 Standard.